 Some more logistics:

 -Sign up for 3 appointments.
 Each appointment will be about 15 minutes, so I can thoroughly explain the process, and answer any questions you may have.
-I will always be available via email for follow up or further questions.
+I am also available via email for follow up or further questions.

--Avoid scheduling the appointments too late, especially if you sleep early.
+-Avoid scheduling the appointments too late in the day, especially if you sleep early.
 A 6-hour retention time is average and optimal.